ancutadaniel/ethereum_todo_app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can clone this project from here - https://github.com/ancutadaniel/ethereum_todo_app.git

 ## Available Scripts

 In the project directory, you can run in terminal: